Slashdot Asks: Are Curved TVs Worth It?

 However, if I had a 4K TV and sat close enough to it to see an advantage in 4K (4.5 - 7 feet for a 55" TV [crutchfield.com]), then maybe I'd see a similar advantage with a TV.

+Ultra-wide is another retarded fad.
+I'd much rather get more vertical room.

+It depends on what you watch the most.
+If it's movies, then a wider format would make sense.
+If it's modern television shows, then 16:9, if you mostly watch older television shows, then a 4:3 would be better.
+16:9 is probably the best compromise as it's typically the cheapest at the moment.

-If the title asks a question, the answer is: "No" (Score:2)
+If the title asks a question, the answer is: "No" (Score:3)

-zero benefit for me in a home env (Score:2)
+zero benefit for me in a home env (Score:3)

 I had the benefit of being able to do a home trial of Samsung's higher end 65" 4K HDR displays for my living room.
 Other than the curved thing, it's my understanding that the KS9000 is pretty much the same as the KS9500.
 I tried them both for a week, feed them both 1080p, 4k, 4k HDR and noticed no real difference in terms of quality.
 I didn't care for the curve, but it didn't detract from the image....and I ended up purchasing the non-curved variant.

-So for me, there was no benefit of one over the other a
+So for me, there was no benefit of one over the other and I preferred the aesthetics of the flat screen.

 ... all TVs were curved.